JasonLocklin/Dissertation/outline.md

-[position and direction specificity] Some of the most reliable characteristics found when investigating saccadic adaptation are position and direction specificity.
-When saccades are adapted to targets restricted to a particular location in retinal (2D) space, the effects do not transfer to saccades made to distant locations [@Miller1981; @Frens1994; Noto1999; @Alahyane2004; @Alahyane2003].
+[position and direction specificity] Some of the most reliable characteristics found when investigating saccadic adaptation are direction and magnitude specificity.
+While adaptation seems to generalize to any starting eye position, only saccades simmilar to the trained vector direction and magnitude show effects [@Miller1981;@Frens1994;Noto1999;@Alahyane2004;@Alahyane2003].
-Interestingly, the same lack of transfer can be found from one point to another in 3D peripersonal space [@Chaturvedi1997].
-Others have found that when addapted in one meridian, there is little transfer to others [Lemij1992].
-There also seems to be strict independence of horizontal and vertical adaptation [@Watanabe2003].
-Adaptation of a particular saccade amplitude do not generalize to other amplitudes [@Miller1981;
-@Frens1994; @Albano1996; @Straube1997].
-And, perhapse the most reliable
-and long-observed specificity is directional.
-When, for example, leftward saccades are augmented or reduced with saccadic adaptation, rightward saccades are uneffected, regardless of the spatial position overlap [@Deubel1986; @Frens1994; @Albano1996].
+Interestingly, the same lack of transfer can be found from one point to another at a different depth in 3D peripersonal space [@Chaturvedi1997].
+Others have found that when addapted in one meridian, there is limited transfer to others [Lemij1992].
+There also seems to be nearly strict independence of horizontal and vertical adaptation [@Watanabe2003].
+Adaptation of a particular saccade amplitude do not generalize to other amplitudes [@Miller1981;@Frens1994;@Albano1996;@Straube1997].
+And, perhapse the most reliable and long-observed specificity is directional.
+When, for example, leftward saccades are augmented or reduced with saccadic adaptation, rightward saccades are uneffected, regardless of the spatial position overlap [@Deubel1986;@Frens1994;@Albano1996].

 [Rather than cartesian specificity, spatial reference frames] The different dimensions of adaptation described above can be re-phrased in terms of spatial reference frames.
 Particular locations in retinal space could be considered orbitocentric or retinocentric, depending on whether starting postion matters, while directional effects, or differences between saccade reduction and augmentation can be thought of as oculocentric.
+Saccadic adaptation seems to function in a way that is primarily retina-referenced, rather than an orbitocentric [@Albano1996]

 @Albano1996 had participants observe targets as they were displaced horizontally across a computer scree, and indicate whenever the target